yahya-s9/casca-demo/README.md

 - text split into chunks, converted to embeddings and then those (+ metadata) stored chromaDB vector DB to support RAG
 - the undderwriter can then ask questions ab the uploaded documents in natural lang

+## Back-End REST Routes

+- /upload: accepts the uploaded images.
+Uses Tesseract OCR to extract text from each image.
+- /ask: Accepts a question + list of document IDs.
+Fetches from ChromaDB, prompts claude, relays response
+- /generate-evaluation: Pulls all documents and asks Claude to generate a full underwriting evaluation report

 ## Tech Stack

 - Frontend: Next.js / TypeScript